Spenger's Fresh Fish Grotto

 Spenger's Fresh Fish Grotto is a historic building and was a seafood restaurant active from 1890 to 2018, at 1919 4th Street in Berkeley, California.
-The building is listed as a Berkeley Landmark since November 2, 1998.
+The building was listed as a Berkeley Landmark on November 2, 1998.
 A historic plaque was formally installed at the entrance to the restaurant in 2004 by Berkeley Historical Plaque Project.
 It was also known as Spenger's Fish Grotto.

 Early years

 Johann Spenger emigrated to California from Bavaria and settled in West Berkeley in the 1860s.
 The original building housed Spenger's business and family residence.
 Johann Spenger worked as a hook and line fisherman on Lake Merritt in the early days.
 The restaurant began as a clam stand in 1890.
 The menu originally included clam chowder, baked beans, fish dinners and ten-cent beer.